NA364KU/Multi-Agent-Leader-Follower-Control/README.md

 This is different from regular boids which steer towards the center of mass (known as "cohesion") but rather steers towards the user's desired position.

-The code uses a modified version of a boids flocking implementatoin by Daniel Shiffman https://processing.org/examples/flocking.html
+The code uses a modified version of a boids flocking implementation by Daniel Shiffman https://processing.org/examples/flocking.html

 # How to Use
 Prerequisites: The code is written in Processing3, which can be downloaded here https://processing.org/download